 During 2012, the Company was approved by the State of New Jersey to sell a portion of its state tax benefits that existed as of December 31, 2011, pursuant to the Technology Tax Certificate Transfer Program.
-The Company received net proceeds of \$167,408 in 2012 (2011: \$297,890) as a result of the sale of the tax benefits.
+The Company received net proceeds of \$167,408 in 2012 as a result of the sale of the tax benefits.
+The Company did not participate in the program during 2013.